Duet3D/T113_Screen_for_RepRapFirmware/README.md

 > To interact with the UI elements in the code, you need to use the `ID` of the element.
 Ensure that any element you create has a unique and descriptive `ID` field.

 After you have modified and saved the `main.ftu` file with your changes to the GUI, any element that has been added will not be added into the code until you compile the project.
-- Flythings will automatically generate the relevant code to interact with the UI elements, this code is placed in the `activity` folder. **DO NOT MODIFY THE CONTENTS OF THE ACTIVITY FOLDER MANUALLY!**.
+- Flythings will automatically generate the relevant code to interact with the UI elements, this code is placed in the `activity` folder. **TAKE EXTREME CARE IF MODIFYING THE CONTENTS OF THE ACTIVITY FOLDER MANUALLY!**.
 - Flythings will also add any control functions relevant to the UI element into `src/jni/logic/mainLogic.cc`.
 Details on these are described in the Flythings documentation.
 - Flythings will **NOT** delete any code in `mainLogic.cc` for elements that have been removed from the GUI, you will need to manually remove these.